joomla/user-interface-text/A-Z.md

 This should always be written with a capital letter unless the trademark is for lowercase eg iPhone.

 ### Two Factor Authentication
 This should not be used.
-See multi-factor authentication.
+See Multi-factor Authentication.